907sjl/referrals_powerbi/README.md

 ### Data Driven Colors
 ![Chart of days to seen with distribution bins](images/days_to_seen_distro.jpg)
-Bar chart visuals provide a way to color the bars using data driven functions.
-The function can be used in a ladder of rules that are configured in the visual.
+Bar chart visuals provide a way to color the bars using measures.
+Measures can be used with a ladder of rules that are configured in the visual and select colors based on the measure's value.
 If you plan to use the same rules in more than one column or visual this creates redundant work to set up and maintain the rules.

 ```
 Color by Category = SWITCH(